Ready to take the next step?

 As a student, you’ll benefit from a synthesis of current and applicable information, derived from both theory and practice.

 Each member of the Sport Education graduate faculty has an earned doctorate and has obtained certification to work with the online learning system known as Blackboard.
-Presently, one faculty member has completed Quality Matters certification, the gold standard in online course delivery, and our goal is for all faculty to have their courses achieve the QM standard of excellence in the near future.
+Presently, two of the faculty members have completed Quality Matters certification, the gold standard in online course delivery, and our goal is for all faculty to have their courses achieve the QM standard of excellence in the near future.
 Faculty strive to ensure that students are effectively engaged and are held to the highest standards of integrity and rigor.

 This program prepares students for positions of leadership through the refinement of knowledge and skills, thus enabling advancement in their careers as professional educators.
 Many graduates have used this degree for career enrichment as a public school teacher or coach.
 Other graduates have used this degree to obtain teaching positions at a college or a university.